healthblocks-io/docs/docs/guides/next-template-app.md

 ---
-title: Getting started with Next.js & questionnaires
+title: Getting started with Next.js
 ---

 ### Use cases: